joaofbvieira/lite-datatable-js/README.md

 =============

-lite-datatable-js - A light-weight javascript lib to transform a HTML table into a DataTable.
+lite-datatable-js - A light-weight javascript lib to "power-up" a HTML table.
 -------------------------------------------------------------------------------